 In our heavy cream, the fat globules are still emulsified, or suspended in the water along with some protein and sugar.
 If we shake the cream though, the globules will begin to crash into one another and pop or burst their membranes.
 When this happens the fat molecules spill out and clump together with other fat molecules.
 At first as this happens the fat traps a lot of air and forms bubbles or foam, which is the whipped cream.
 The more you shake it, however, the more bubbles pop and the more densely the fat clumps become until they can no longer remain suspended in the water, and they separate completely.
 This is the butter, and the remaining liquid, mostly water and proteins, is called buttermilk.

 The butter you make is not only good to eat, but will stay fresh for a long time, especially if it is thoroughly rinsed of all the milk liquid, since the milk can spoil.
 Adding sugar to the whipped cream not only sweetens and thickens it, but helps prevent the fat bubbles from popping so that it will stay a light fluffy foam much longer.

 Try using cold heavy whipping cream to make butter.
 Try warm cream.
 Does it take more or less shaking to get to butter?
 How do you think temperature affects this process?
-If you like these milk science activities, you can also try our Milk Fireworks experiment, as well as making cottage cheese and glue from milk (see links below).
+If you like these milk science activities, you can also try our Milk Fireworks experiment, as well as making cottage cheese and glue (see link below) from milk.